 To limit administrative burden, we only require those entities that are directly responsible for purchasing certified volumes, those that manage supplier contracts and relations directly, to register so they can obtain a supply chain certificate and a traceability account.

-Entities that do not manage the purchasing of certified products but wish to use the Rainforest Alliance seal or claims in off-pack communication or that are responsible for submitting labeling approval requests for on-pack claims are also required to register to obtain a trademark approval account (in Marketplace 2.0).
-These may include stores, subsidiaries, franchisees, online channels or cafes selling the products to consumers.
+Entities that do not manage the purchasing of certified products but wish to use the Rainforest Alliance seal or claims in off-pack communication or that are responsible for submitting labeling approval requests for on-pack claims are also required to register to obtain a trademark approval account.
+These may include stores, subsidiaries, franchisees, online channels, or cafes selling the products to consumers.

 These entities do not need to obtain a certificate or a traceability account, but they will be required to either sign the Rainforest Alliance Legal Agreement or to link to the Legal Agreement signed by their headquarters, if they are listed as a subsidiary.
-The entity will then receive an account in the trademark approval system, through which is can upload all communication material using the Rainforest Alliance trademarks or claims.
-This system is Marketplace 2.0 for all crops.
+The entity will then receive an account in the trademark approval system, through which they can upload all communication material using the Rainforest Alliance trademarks or claims.

 Any other entities that are selling Rainforest Alliance Certified products (even with on-pack Rainforest Alliance trademarks), but do not manage purchasing activities for these and do not use the Rainforest Alliance seal or claims in off-pack communication, do not need to register at all.

-During the registration process the company will provide information on its business, the Rainforest Alliance Certified crops they purchase and their activities.
+During the registration process the company will provide information on its business, the Rainforest Alliance Certified crops it purchases, and its activities.
 Based on this information, the company will need to comply with a specific set of requirements from the Rainforest Alliance Sustainable Agriculture Standard.
+It is important to note that if a retail entity/location is performing additional activities within the supply chain (processing, warehousing, etc.) they may need to comply with an additional set of requirements.

 Online traceability account